-- · determined at birth
+- determined at birth

-- SUDI, including SIDS
+- SUDI, including sudden infant death syndrome

 - unintentional injury

 - acquired disease

 - intentional injury

 - undetermined.

 Standardised mortality ratio

 This is a risk ratio where the observed mortality pattern in a group is compared with what would have been expected if the variable-specific mortality rates had been the same as the specified reference population.
 Indirect standardisation adjusts for differences in the distribution of the variable of interest (for example, age) between the study and reference population.